jeeschr/django-prelaunchr/README.md

 ## How it works ##

 Users are prompted to enter their email address to find out more about an upcoming product or service.
 Every user is given a unique referral code and tracked by ip address.
 The user is then taken to a page with which they may share their given referral code or see how they rank in terms of prize winning.
 Users must earn more referrals in order to win prizes.
-This application makes use of a few outside components: angularJS, templated_email, ipware, and facebook applications
+This application makes use of a few outside components: templated_email, ipware, and facebook applications

 ## IP address tracking ##